Try our easy, no-fail hot cross buns recipe for delicious results.

 Nothing says “Easter” like biting into a tender hot cross bun, shining with glaze and jewelled with delicious dried fruit.
 While it might be easy to swing past the shops to buy some ready-made hot cross buns this Easter, we can’t encourage you enough to consider making our easy hot cross buns recipe at home instead.
 When the smell of baking bread and cinnamon fills your kitchen, and butter melts perfectly on a bun fresh from the oven, we can promise you won’t regret it!

 In order to make the softest, most delicious hot cross buns, this recipe relies on slow proving with just a small amount of yeast.
-In this recipe we will prove the dough three times before baking.
+In this recipe we prove the dough three times before baking.
 This gives the yeast plenty of time to work in the dough, creating a light and chewy texture that just can’t be beat.

 We also used bread flour, which is higher in gluten than plain flour, so produces a better texture in the bun.
 Plain flour can be substituted if you can’t find bread flour.